DigitalSlideArchive/digital_slide_archive/devops/slurm/README.md

 We expect to run on:

-- Slurm control node (TODO: what's the proper name?)
+- Slurm control node
   - Have access to `sbatch`, `scontrol show job`, `scancel`.
-- Have apptainer installed on compute nodes (TODO: what's the proper name?)
+- Have apptainer installed on compute nodes.

 ## Key differences from typical DSA setup: